 ROAD TEST Magazine, Research Editor, various articles with emphasis on safety, including the "On the Choppin' Bloch" columns, 1965-68.
+Crashworthiness.
+G.E.
+Electric Car.
+Air pollution.

 "An Overview of Safety in Automobile Design", Annual Symposium of Human Factors Society, at UCLA, June 1966.
 (Version also published in ROAD TEST Magazine.)
-Discussion of the leading causes of car crash injuries, with correlation to vehicle design features, including seatbelts, head restraints, and structural crashworthiness.
+Presentation and discussion of the leading causes of car crash injuries, with correlation to vehicle design features, including seatbelts, head restraints, and structural crashworthiness.